Most Probable KAM Tori in Stochastic Hamiltonian Systems: Preservation of Invariant Tori in Nearly Integrable Stochastic Hamiltonian Systems

-where $C$ is a quantity that depends on $\sigma_p^{-1}$, $\sigma_q^{-1}$ and the partial derivatives of $H$. \end{proof} \begin{example} To further illustrate the above theory, we introduce a two-dimensional stochastic oscillator equation as a concrete example.
+\begin{example} To further illustrate the above theory, we introduce a two-dimensional stochastic oscillator equation as a concrete example.
 This system describes two coupled harmonic oscillators under both deterministic and stochastic perturbations.
 The stochastic oscillator equations are given as follows:

-In this system, \( \epsilon \) represents the perturbation coefficient, and \( W_1(t), W_2(t), W_3(t), W_4(t) \) are independent Wiener processes that introduce random perturbations into the system.
+In this system, \( \gamma \) represents the perturbation coefficient, and \( W_1(t), W_2(t), W_3(t), W_4(t) \) are independent Wiener processes that introduce stochastic perturbations into the system.
 Here, \( q_1(t) \) and \( q_2(t) \) are the generalized coordinates, and \( p_1(t) \) and \( p_2(t) \) are the corresponding momenta.
 The presence of the stochastic terms makes the system non-deterministic, subject to random noise. \end{example}

 When the stochastic terms disappear, the system reduces to the following deterministic Hamiltonian system: